 Albumin Replacement in Patients with Severe Sepsis or Septic Shock

 There is a convincing rationale for the potential advantages of albumin administration during severe sepsis.
-Albumin is the main protein responsible for plasma colloid osmotic pressure; it acts as a carrier for several endogenous and exogenous compounds, with antioxidant and antiinflammatory properties, and as a scavenger of reactive oxygen and nitrogen species and operates as a buffer molecule for acid-base equilibrium.
-We therefore conducted a randomized, controlled trial to investigate the effects of the administration of albumin and crystalloids, as compared with crystalloids alone, targeting a serum albumin level of 30 g per liter or more in a population of patients with severe sepsis…
+It is the main protein responsible for plasma colloid osmotic pressure; it acts as a carrier for several endogenous and exogenous compounds, with antioxidant and anti-inflammatory properties, and as a scavenger of reactive oxygen and nitrogen species and operates as a buffer molecule for acid-base equilibrium.
+We, therefore, conducted a randomized, controlled trial to investigate the effects of the administration of albumin and crystalloids, as compared with crystalloids alone, targeting a serum albumin level of 30 g per liter or more in a population of patients with severe sepsis.